AntyJaw/EscapeTheTruth-Source/Docs/rules_en.md

 ---

+**Thank you for being a part of Escape The Truth.
+You are the whisper that may awaken reality.**

+---

 ## §12.
 Beta and MVP Testing Rules

 1. Participation in closed/open beta or MVP testing of “Escape The Truth” implies acceptance of these rules and any additional terms shared via email, Discord, or in-game notices.